architect/arc.codes/src/views/docs/en/guides/developer-experience/using-esm.md

 }
 ```

 The shared ESM file can be imported in any function.
-Remember, ESM import statements require the file extension.
+Remember, ES module import statements require the file extension.

 ```javascript
 // ./src/http/get-index/index.mjs